TypeScript Enums — Reverse Mapping Blows Up Bundle to 12KB

 By the end of this article you'll understand exactly what JavaScript TypeScript emits for each enum variant, when a const enum will save your bundle and when it will burn you, how decorators hook into ES2022's reflect-metadata system, how to write a production-grade method decorator from scratch, and the three mistakes that trip up even experienced engineers.
 You'll also have answers ready for the interview questions that separate senior candidates from mid-level ones.

-What is TypeScript Enums and Decorators?
+What TypeScript Enums Actually Compile To

 Understanding the compiled output of enums is critical for making the right choice between regular, const, and string enums.
 When you write enum Status { Active, Inactive }, TypeScript outputs something like: